dfinity/portal/docs/developer-docs/quickstart/hello10mins.md

 5. Deploy a dapp on-chain

 This simple `Hello` dapp is composed of two [canister smart contracts](https://wiki.internetcomputer.org/wiki/Glossary#C) (one for backend and one for frontend).
-The dapp’s functionality works as such: it accepts a text argument as input and returns a greeting.
+The dapp accepts a text argument as input and returns a greeting.
 For example, if you call the `greet` method with the text argument `Everyone` on the command-line via the canister SDK (see instructions below on how to install the canister SDK), the dapp will return `Hello, Everyone!` either in your terminal:

 ``` bash
 $ dfx canister call hello greet Everyone